Settling the Score with Mr. Zoldan

 “Are you out of your mind?” he hissed.
 “You’ll cripple the entire office.
 Network, workstations, everything runs through that thing.”

 “They have backups,” I said quickly.
-“Daily.
-They’ll restore.
-A day, maybe less, and they’re back up.
+“It will take a day, maybe less, and they’re up and running again.
 It’s damage, but it’s contained.”

 Unlike the alternative.

 Through the tinted window, I saw Zoldan watching me from inside.
 Still seated.
 Still waiting.
-I lifted a hand, a small gesture, stay there.
-Don’t move.
-Don’t go anywhere near your office.
+I lifted a hand, made a small gesture: stay there, don’t move. don’t go anywhere near your office.

 “Listen carefully,” I said, lowering my voice.
-“If it comes to it, take the server out.
-However you can.
+“If it comes to it, take the server out, anyway you can.
 There’s a reset mechanism inside, protected, delayed response.
 If you can reach it, use it.”

 “And the computer?”

-I ended the call and stood there for a second, the noise of the restaurant dull and distant, like it belonged to another world.
+I stood still for a second, the noise of the restaurant was dull and distant, like it belonged to another world.

-Then I turned back to the table, and to the man I was trying, desperately, to save from me.
+Then I turned back to the table, and to the man I was desperately trying to save.

-I couldn’t even begin to think like Avrom right now.
-How he’d get into the office.
+I couldn’t even begin to think like Abraham right now.
+How will he get into the office.
 How he’d reach Zoldan’s computer, or the server.
 How he’d destroy anything without getting caught.

 I went back inside.
 The air smelled of frying oil and stale bread.
 I picked up the menu, though I wasn’t reading a word of it.